voodoo12345/credits-docs/source/dapp.rst

 ~~~~~~~~~~~~~~~~~

 Key-Value storage use case is probably the simplest one possible on
 the distributed ledger.
-In this case following transform can be used:
+In this case, following transform can be used:

 .. code-block:: python
    :linenos: